hphelion/documentation/moonshot/manage.administration-dashboard.deployment-profiles.md

 2. From the **Current Project** drop-down list in the left panel, select the project.

-3. From the options in the left panel, click **Provisioning** and then select **Deployment Profiles** to open the Deployment Profiles page.<br>
+3. From the options in the left panel, click **Provisioning** and then select **Profiles** name to open the Deployment Profiles page.<br>
-It displays deployment name, version, based on, scope, and associated project.<br>
+It displays design name, name of the profile, version of the profile, scope, and associated project.<br>

 4. Select the deployment that you want to launch and click **Launch** to open the Launch dialog box.<br>